 Always fascinated by the constructions of our experience in the perceptual present, Finn has worked on quantifying the relationship between the music we hear and the experiences that come out of the combinations of who we are and what we are doing, in the moment.
 At McGill, they worked with continuous responses recorded from music concert audiences in Prof. McAdam’s MPCL lab.
 At NYU, this research has continued with a focus repeated response experiments: case studies of individual listeners’ experiences as they hear the same pieces several times.
 Collections of continuous responses pose specific statistical challenges, be they ratings or physiological measures of emotion, and Finn has developed analytical tools to evaluate whether and when responses show significant agreement and coordination.
-Formally, Finn is studying at New York University in the department of Performing Arts Professions within the Steinhardt School of Culture, Education and Human Development, and is supervised by Prof. Mary Farbood.
+Formally, Finn studied at New York University in the department of Performing Arts Professions within the Steinhardt School of Culture, Education and Human Development, supervised by Prof. Mary Farbood.

 Identity and Disability